dcs3spp/nestjs_demonstration/README.md

   user referred to in the _DB_USER_ environment variable.
 - Migrations will automatically create the schema.

+### Database Configuration

+- A dedicated *Config* module automatically and transparently creates a configuration object dependent upon the build environment.
+For production environments the config object is derived from environment variables within the inherent shell.
+For development and test environments the configuration object is derived from the development.env and test.env files respectively.
+In summary a *ConfigService* class exposes a [TypeOrmModuleOptions](https://github.com/nestjs/typeorm/blob/master/lib/interfaces/typeorm-options.interface.ts) instance, representing a configuration object for connecting to the database and performing migration/seed operations.
+Please refer to the source code for the config module within the _src/config_ folder for further details.

 ### Test database

 - The database configured via dotenv file, _test.env_, is dropped each time the Application module is instantiated and migrations are run from _src/database/migrations_.
-This is achieved through typeorm options _dropSchema_ and _migrationsRun_ within the configuration file _src/config/ormconfig.ts_.
-This provides the opportunity for each test to use a fresh database environment.
-Test data is seeded when the _SeedModule_ is imported.
-This is only imported for development and test build environments and is initialised during the application bootstrap process.
+This is performed transparently to the developer and allows each test to use a fresh database environment.
+Test data is automatically seeded when the _SeedModule_ is imported.
+Seeding is only performed for development and test build environments and is initialised during the application bootstrap process.
 - An alternative mechanism would be to use transactions to rollback after each test has completed.
 The [typeorm-test-transations](https://github.com/entrostat/typeorm-test-transactions) library uses this approach, although it uses the _@Transactional_ decorator which is marked as deprecated in future releases of [typeorm](https://github.com/typeorm/typeorm/issues/3251#issue-390989433).
 Another [solution](https://github.com/nestjs/nest/issues/1843#issuecomment-518012896) could be to use typeorm _EntityManager_ / _QuerryRunner_ to manage transactions.

 ## Running the server for the Rest API